jacey-h/Team-Pilot/Project-3/Commonapi/README.md

 - Trouble Shooting

-    If you have have any other error form meta-ivi,
+    If you have have any other error from meta-ivi,

     I recommend to delete the file or directory that error occured